mozilla/zamboni/docs/topics/install-zamboni/troubleshooting.rst

 Landfill
 --------

-If you are under Mac OS X, you might need to add a *.Z* suffix to the *.sql.gz* file, otherwise **zcat** might not recognize it::
+If you are using Mac OS X, you might need to add a `.Z` suffix to the *.sql.gz* file, otherwise **zcat** might not recognize it::

     ...